Assassination of Paul R. Shaffer and John H. Turner

 Colonel Paul R. Shaffer (1930–1975) was a United States military aide to Iran who served as an air force pilot in both Korea and Vietnam.
 In 1975, he was assassinated along with Lieutenant Colonel Jack H. Turner.
-Vahid Afrakhteh, a founding member of Peykar, confessed to the killing and later was executed.
-Nevertheless, some sources have falsely attributed the assassination to the People's Mujahedin of Iran (MEK), a group which Vahid Afrakhteh and Peykar tried to eliminate.
+Vahid Afrakhteh, a founding member of Peykar – a splinter group from the People's Mojahedin of Iran (MEK) – confessed to the killing and later was executed.

 Background

 According to the US ambassador to Iran, Richard Helms, the American presence in Iran during the 1970s was too large, estimated at 10,000–40,000 people.
 American personnel and arms had relocated to Iran due to the arms embargo against Turkey and withdrawal of Americans from Vietnam.

 In the leadup to the assassination, security for American personnel had deteriorated so much that senior officers had been assigned bodyguards.
 Two weeks before, the two Iranian government officials had been assassinated in Tehran and nine political prisoners had been killed in Evin prison.